DOSYCORPS/c-optihash/README.md

 The second argument variable `h` is the previous value defined as the output character length.

-The third argument variable `i` is the previous value modified by the pointer `l` in each hashing iteration for entropy.
+The third argument variable `i` is the previous value modified by the pointer `k` in each hashing iteration for entropy.

-The fourth argument variable `o` is a pointer to an `unsigned char` array to store the hashed bytes after finalization from `AvolittyHasherB()`.
+The fourth argument variable `m` is a pointer to an `unsigned char` array to store the hashed bytes after finalization from `AvolittyHasherB()`.

 The default value is an empty array with a default length of `16U`.
 As mentioned previously, this value matches the length of `g` and value of `h`.